 Add a More Personal Touch

 I know it sounds counter-intuitive, but templated emails can actually be more personalized than non-templated emails.

 ContactMonkey’s templates enable you to personalize all internal communication by pulling in Gmail contacts or importing a CSV file.

 And personalized emails have higher response rates than non-personal emails.
-Just including a person’s name in the subject makes them more likely to open an email.
+With ContactMonkey’s mail merge software, you can include a person’s name in the subject to make them more likely to open an email.
 Simply select which merge field you’d like to include:

 Add a more personal touch to your emails and start sending engaging newsletters with ContactMonkey — right from your Gmail inbox.

 When you use ContactMonkey’s Gmail newsletter templates as a base for your employee email and send with our internal communication software, you’ll be able to view and track key metrics like open rates, links, and more.